Bosch. A Public Apology to Dogs.

 In this way, peace would be restored between man, canine and home cleaning device forevermore.

+the results.
 Bosch UK absolutely loved the idea for this video.
 To get it out globally online, they had to pitch it to Bosch HQ, in Germany.

 As you might imagine, this went down like a turd with our Teutonic friends.